 Don’t be afraid to mix and match furniture!
 Almost all of Debbie’s furniture has been thrifted or purchased at a deep discount store.
-This prevents a room from feeling too “matchy matchy” and automatically gives the room a more relaxed feel, even if it is a formal dining space.
+This prevents a room from feeling too “matchy-matchy” and automatically gives the room a more relaxed feel, even if it is a formal dining space.
 You will also notice the blue wall color has carried into the dining room.

 I’m slightly obsessed with that cowboy picture.